 DASH stands for Dietary Approaches to Stop Hypertension.
-The DASH diet is a lifelong approach to healthy eating that's designed to help treat or prevent high blood pressure (hypertension).
+The DASH diet is a healthy-eating plan designed to help treat or prevent high blood pressure (hypertension).

-The American Heart Association recommends 1,500 mg a day of sodium as an upper limit for all adults.
+A lower sodium version of DASH restricts sodium to 1,500 mg a day.
+You can choose the version of the diet that meets your health needs.
 If you aren't sure what sodium level is right for you, talk to your doctor.

 DASH diet: What to eat

 The DASH diet is a flexible and balanced eating plan that helps create a heart-healthy eating style for life.
 It's easy to follow using foods found at your grocery store.

 The DASH diet is rich in vegetables, fruits and whole grains.
 It includes fat-free or low-fat dairy products, fish, poultry, beans and nuts.
 It limits foods that are high in saturated fat, such as fatty meats and full-fat dairy products.

 When following DASH, it is important to choose foods that are:

 - Rich in potassium, calcium, magnesium, fiber and protein

 - Low in saturated fat